Bayesian Structural Learning with Parametric Marginals for Count Data: An Application to Microbiota Systems: Inferring the network of the microbiota

 \subsection{Bayesian structure learning of the microbiota system}

-We now turn to the task of recovering the underlying network of dependencies between the OTUs.
+We now turn to the main task of recovering the underlying network of dependencies between the OTUs.
 The space of possible graphs among 155 nodes is huge, creating a statistical and computational challenge at a level that has not been considered before in the context of Bayesian structure learning.
 Thus a few checks and considerations were made.
-Firstly, we start the MCMC chain by setting the initial graph to the graph detected by \texttt{rMAGMA} using zero-inflated negative Binomial as marginals and the stability selection criterion \texttt{stars} for model selection \citep{liu10}.
-Secondly, we perform the structure learning for a long number of iterations, namely 10 million MCMC iterations, making use of a high performance computing cluster.
-Thirdly, we run five parallel chains, in order to check if there is convergence to similar graphs.
-We also check the sensitivity to the graph prior, by setting the edge probability $\pi$ to 0.04 (i.e., a high sparsity, at the level of the initial graph detected by \texttt{rMAGMA}) for two of the chains and the default value of 0.5 for the other three.
-Overall, we observe a very high correlation among the edge posterior probabilities from the two chains with $\pi=0.04$ (0.96) and from the three chains with $\pi=0.5$ (ranging from 0.85 to 0.88), and lower but still high correlations between the two groups of simulations (ranging from 0.63 to 0.64).
-For the rest of the analysis, we consider the chain that resulted in the highest log-likelihood when evaluated at the posterior estimates of the marginal distributions and precision matrix.
+Firstly, we start the MCMC chain by setting the initial graph to the empty graph, as we expect a sparse graph.
+Secondly, we perform the structure learning for a long number of iterations, namely 10 million MCMC iterations.
+Thirdly, we check the trace of the posterior edge probabilities and graph sizes for convergence.
+We also check the sensitivity to the graph prior, by setting the edge probability $\pi$ once to 0.2, the default value in \texttt{BDgraph}, and a second time to 0.04, which is the sparsity level of the graph detected by \texttt{rMAGMA} using zero-inflated negative Binomial as marginals and the stability selection criterion \texttt{stars} for model selection \citep{liu10}.
+Overall, we observe a high correlation among the edge posterior probabilities from the two chains (0.97).
+For the rest of the analysis, we consider the chain with $\pi=0.04$, which resulted in the highest log-likelihood when evaluated at the posterior estimates of the marginal distributions and precision matrix.